Sign Document for Legal Now

 Our user reviews speak for themselves

-- Sign up for a complimentary trial or log in to your current account.
+- Create an account for a trial period or log into your current account.

-- If you plan to reuse this document in the future, transform it into a template for convenient access.
+- If you wish to use the document again, transform it into a reusable template.

-- Add your signature to the document and assign signature fields for the designated recipients.
+- Authenticate the document and add signature fields for your recipients.

 How it works